 The Warren County (Pequest River) Municipal Utilities Authority was created to provide for the acquisition, construction, maintenance, operation and improvement of facilities for the collection, treatment, purification or disposal of sewage or other wastes for the purpose of relieving waters of pollution within the Authority's area of service.
-The Authority is authorized to impose waters of and to collect service charges for connection with, and for use of, the Authority services and products.
+The Authority is authorized to collect service charges for connection with, and for use of, the Authority services and products.
 The Authority bills the customers for such usage under their respective service contracts.